ZacharyBournand/crave-finder/Sprint3.md

 Front End:

-Home-page component (Cypress tests)
+Home-page component
 - Tests if the homepage component (specifically the search bar and buttons) render properly.
 - Tests if the search bar takes an input properly.
 Nav-menu component:
 - Tests if the button renders properly.
 - Tests to see if the drop-down menu becomes visible after clicking on the nav-menu.
 Login-page component:
+- (Cypress - From Sprint 2)
   - Tests if the username box takes an input properly.
   - Tests if the password box takes an input properly.
 User-registration component:
   - Tests if the username box takes an input properly.
   - Tests if the password box takes an input properly.

 Back End: